migarstka/SDP_Benchmark_Problems/README.md

 5. Semidefinite Relaxation of MIQO Problems
 6. Lovasz Theta Function in Graph Theory

+For more information about the problems check [the Documentation](Documentation.pdf).
 The problems are available as Julia JLD files and Matlab MAT files (see respective directories).
 Each file describes one problem and contains at least the following variables (some contain extra problem information):

 Variable | Description |Type
 --- | --- | --- |